ioana-dobre/portfolio/index.markdown

 - `my role`: transcribing interviews with villagers
 - `clients`: ethnographers such as Oana Burcea at [ASTRA National Museum Complex Sibiu](https://muzeulastra.ro/en/about/)

+### Subtitler in English and Romanian for YouYube videos

+**Subtitling various YouTube videos**

+- `areas of specialization`: vlogging, education
+- `my role`: subtitling videos in the original language and/or translating the subtitles into English or Romanian
+- `client`: [Povești de Viață Locomotorii](https://www.youtube.com/c/PovestideViataLocomotorii) (I am given credit in the description for subtitled video)

 ## Work samples